walkabillylab/Can-ALE/docs/index.md

 ### Transit Stops

-To determine the transit stop count within each DA, transit data for both the 2016 and 2021 census years were systematically acquired using automated R scripts from the TransitFeeds website, which offers a General Transit Feed Specification (GTFS) database (Transitfeeds, 2025) containing details on stop locations, transit schedules, routes, and trip directions.
+To determine the transit stop count within each DA, transit data for both the 2016 and 2021 census years were systematically acquired using automated R scripts from the TransitFeeds website, which offers a General Transit Feed Specification (GTFS) database containing details on stop locations, transit schedules, routes, and trip directions.
 The code was written to select representative weekdays by excluding weekends, statutory holidays, and certain non-statutory holidays.
 The resulting transit stop locations were then arranged by province, transit agency, and categorized into Census Metropolitan Areas (CMAs) or non-CMA areas for subsequent analysis.
 In contrast to Can-ALE 1.0, this work included all stops found in both CMA and non-CMA areas.
 Finally, the transit stop counts for each DA were calculated by tallying the stops found within the 1-kilometer buffer around each DA’s population-weighted centroid.
 * [**View the Code**](https://github.com/walkabillylab/Can-ALE/tree/Can-ALE-2.0/Codes/Final_Measures_Codes/Transit)
 * [**View the Results**](https://github.com/walkabillylab/Can-ALE/tree/Can-ALE-2.0/Data/Transit)